Learn Python with Talk Python's 270 hours of courses

 58:27 Bye.

 58:28 This has been another episode of Talk Python to Me.
 Thank you to our sponsors.
 Be sure to check out what they're offering.
 It really helps support the show.
 This episode is sponsored by Posit Connect from the makers of Shiny.
 Publish, share and deploy all of your data projects that you're creating using Python.
-Streamlet, Dash, Shiny, Bokeh, FastAPI, Flask, Quatro, Reports, Dashboards and APIs.
+Streamlit, Dash, Shiny, Bokeh, FastAPI, Flask, Quatro, Reports, Dashboards and APIs.
 Posit Connect supports all of them.
 Try Posit Connect for free by going to talkpython.fm/posit.
 P-O-S-I-T.

 58:57 Want to level up your Python?
 We have one of the largest catalogs of Python video courses over at Talk Python.
 Our content ranges from true beginners to deeply advanced topics like memory and async.
 And best of all, there's not a subscription in sight.
 Check it out for yourself at training.talkpython.fm.
 Be sure to subscribe to the show.
 Open your favorite podcast app and search for Python.
 We should be right at the top.
-You can also find the iTunes feed at /iTunes, the Google Play feed at /play, and the direct RSS feed at /rss on talkpython.fm.
+You can also find the iTunes feed at /itunes, the Google Play feed at /play, and the direct RSS feed at /rss on talkpython.fm.
 We're live streaming most of our recordings these days.
 If you want to be part of the show and have your comments featured on the air, be sure to subscribe to our YouTube channel at talkpython.fm/youtube.
 This is your host, Michael Kennedy.
 Thanks so much for listening.
 I really appreciate it.
 Now get out there and write some Python code.

 59:49 [MUSIC]